alexcacaras/p2t-and-quarterly-updates-automation/README.md

 3.1  Generate a New Key (if you don't have one)
 Open a terminal and run:
-python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())" This prints a key like: blahblahblah4647483
+python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())" This prints a key like:eclient
 Copy it — you will need it in the next step and to give to any other user who runs these scripts.

 3.2  Set the Key Permanently in Windows